beginnersbook.com

 2) Synchronized operation gives poor performance so it should be avoided until unless required.
 Hence for non-thread environment HashMap should be used without any doubt.

-2. Remove Key-value mapping from TreeMap example
+2. Remove all mappings from Hashtable example – Java

 Comments